HAS THE GROUND VANISHED FROM BENEATH YOUR FEET?

 Look at the things Yahshua did; he made the lame walk (John 5:1-8), the blind see (Luke 18:35-43), he healed those with diseases (Matthew 8:1-4), drove out demons (Mark 5:1-17), walked on water (Matthew 14:25-33), fed 5000+ people with five loaves and two fish (John 6:1-13), he forgave people their sins (Luke 5:17-26), and he symbolically destroyed the temple system and re-built it in three days through his death and resurrection.

 Yet despite all the miraculous things Yahshua did, he did not abolish any laws as many people claim he did through his death on the Cross.
 If that was his intention I am sure he would have done it.
 I take Luke 16:17 to mean that nothing will pass away from the law until heaven and earth no longer exist.
-So for those who feel that certain commandments have passed away, and at the extreme end of that branch of thought who believe the whole law has passed away; I wonder, given what the text in question says, if they believe the earth has disappeared from beneath our feet and we are floating in outer-space?
+So for those who feel that certain commandments have passed away, and at the extreme end of that branch of thought those who believe the whole law has passed away; I wonder, given what the text in question says, if they believe that the earth has disappeared from beneath our feet and we are floating in outer-space?

 In Matthew 5:17-20 Yahshua’s teaching is qualified, so that we can understand how to apply it to ourselves today.
 V17.
 If Yahshua did not come to abolish the law, then by simple logic that must mean that the law remains.
 What then does the word fulfil mean in this context?
 I have had some suggest that because apparently the Greek word in the original manuscript is an ‘aorist’ that fulfil can not mean something that is ongoing process.
 This interpretation seems to ignore the context in which the word appears.

-My understanding of the word fulfil, is that Yahshua fulfilled certain OT prophecies (e.g. Isaiah 9:6&7), and is in the process of fulfilling others (e.g. Isaiah 42:1-7).
+My understanding of the word fulfil, is that Yahshua fulfilled certain Old Covenant prophecies (e.g. Isaiah 9:6&7), and is in the process of fulfilling others (e.g. Isaiah 42:1-7).
 If you read the prophets (Isaiah through to Malachi) you will notice how some prophecies have not yet been fulfilled (e.g. Isaiah 66:22-24).
 Some commentaries I have read suggest that the meaning of the word fulfil is to ‘fill up’, ‘bring full meaning to’, to ‘embody’ and ‘amplify’ the law, thus in Yahshua a true characterisation of one who keeps the law is seen.
-I feel these interpretations of the word ‘fulfil’ sit well with my interpretation of this verse and the overall text.
+I feel these interpretations of the word ‘fulfil’ sit well with a sound interpretation of this verse and the overall text.

 Given the fact that the law remains in its entirety, some people might want to assert that we must do things like, stone people guilty of breaking commandments where stoning is stipulated as a punishment, and that we must adhere to the temple practices including sacrifices.
 I think that Yahshua showed us a contrary way of life, let me take each case in turn and explain.